 Figure 3 shows a preliminary floor plan of the L1Topo module.
 This will be used as a guide for the layout process; the exact location of components may change.

 The routing of c.
 300 signals at multi-Gb/s presents a significant challenge for the design of the L1Topo PCB.
 In order to minimise track lengths and routing complexity for these signals, the Avago MiniPOD receivers are placed around the Processor FPGAs.
 However, this creates an additional constraint on the layout: the need to accommodate routing paths for the fibre-optic ribbons carrying the data to these receivers.
-To connect the MTO connectors to the receivers the ribbons need to twist, curve and bypass large heat sinks on the FPGAs.
-It can be seen in Figure 3 that large components have been excluded from some areas of the floor plan, to allow space for the routing of the fibre-optic ribbons.Figure 3A floor plan of the L1Topo, showing a preliminary placement guide.
+To connect the MPO connectors to the receivers the ribbons need to twist, curve and bypass large heat sinks on the FPGAs.
+It can be seen in Figure 3 that large components have been excluded from some areas of the floor plan, to allow space for the routing of the fibre-optic ribbons.

-The above picture shows too many Minipods – amend
+In addition to those components shown in Figure 3, glue logic is placed on the underside of the module.

+A floor plan of the L1Topo, showing a preliminary placement guide.

 Front-Panel Layout—update!

 Preliminary front panel layout (not to scale).